vishnu-ssuresh/deep-research/README.md

 **Modify search parameters**: Edit `search_node()` in `core/helpers/nodes.py`

-**Change LLM models**: Edit model parameters in `core/services/openai_client.py`
+**Change LLM parameters**: Edit `core/services/openai_client.py`

 **Configure MCP servers**: Edit `server_configs` in `mcp_tool_node()` in `core/helpers/nodes.py`

 ## Next Steps

-The agent could be extended with CLI configuration in `agent.py` to support command-line arguments like `--max-iterations`, `--model`, allowing users to customize behavior without directly modifying the code.
-A human-in-the-loop mode would be valuable where the agent pauses at each iteration to display the reflection node's thought process and allow users to steer the research direction.
-Visual enhancements could be added through MCP integration by connecting to image search APIs or chart/diagram generation tools to visually enhance the final report.
+1. **CLI Configuration**: Extend `agent.py` to support command-line arguments like `--max-iterations` and `--model`, allowing the user to customize behavior without directly modifying the code.

+2. **Human-in-the-Loop Mode**: Add an interactive mode where the agent pauses at each iteration to display the reflection node's thought process and allow the user to steer the research direction.

+3. **Visual Enhancements**: Add image and chart generation through MCP integration by connecting to image search APIs or chart/diagram generation tools to visually enhance the final report.